 First, I believe that equal opportunity should be given to the girl child; Second, women themselves should develop their confidence level and aspire to top leadership positions.
 Third, National policies should be framed in such a way that it will not marginalize women but rather encourage them.

-Aside your routine activities, what are some of the things that Mrs. Ivy Manly-Spain does leisurely?
+Aside from your routine activities, what are some of the things that Mrs Ivy Manly-Spain does leisurely?

 What will you say is your opinion of National development especially in the African context?
 How do you think we achieve rapid economic growth in a short time?